lcfr-eth/defihacks/analysis/BSC-OKC-ProcessLpReward.md

     }
   ```

-The goal is to become an LP for OKC and reap the rewards.
+The goal is now clear: To become an LP for OKC and reap the LP rewards.